 - A flag on a pupil’s Common Transfer File, ensuring that when they transfer schools the new school is aware that the child is from a Service family;

 - The Forces Help to Buy Scheme, helping Service families get on the property ladder by providing an interest-free loan of up to half of the Service Person’s salary (capped at £25,000);

 - Retention of place on a waiting list for NHS treatment on posting elsewhere in UK.

-More detail on what is available for families can be found on the AFC microsite.
+More detail on what is available for personnel and families can be found on the AFC microsite.
 In addition, the Covenant Fund provides financial support for a wide range of community initiatives.
 Ask at your local HIVE or visit the AFC page on the website of your Local Authority to find out what is happening in your area.